whinc/AndroidToolkit/readme.md

 A light weight, easy to use and extensible Log class wrappers the android.util.Log with only a single class.

-You can choose to enable or disable specified feature, if you disable all features it acts just same as android.util.Log.

-You can use it with the same way to android.util.Log without no any study cost.

 More details reference to [wiki][log_wiki]